Modal logic with the difference modality of topological $T_0$-spaces: Completeness of with respect to -spaces

-$f$ defines a p-morphism, since $f$ is surjective by construction, the image of any open set in $ T $ is either an empty set or $ W $, the preimages of the only open sets $ \emptyset $ and $ W $ are either an empty set or $ X $ and the set of selected points of the cone is empty.
+Function $f$ defined above is a p-morphism, since $f$ is surjective by the construction, the image of any open set in $ T $ is either the empty set or $ W $, the preimages of the only open sets $ \emptyset $ and $ W $ are either the empty set or $ X $.
+The set of selected points of the cone is empty.